oauth-io/oauthd/README.md

 	grunt

-## Using OAuth daemon

-Run the redis server if it's not running yet.

-To start, stop or restart oauthd, just use
+To start or stop oauthd, just use
-`npm [start|stop|restart]` in oauthd folder.
+`npm [start|stop]` in the oauthd folder.

 If you want to start oauthd in debug mode, you can also use `grunt server`

 This will launch nodemon and watch/recompile modified files.

+## Using OAuth daemon

+You may configure config.js in oauthd folder, to configure your ports, connection with redis, enable ssl etc.
+You can also write a config.local.js file that will overwrite existing fields of config.js.

 By default, you can access it by [http://localhost:6284/admin](http://localhost:6284/admin).

 ![OAuthd signin](https://oauth.io/img/oauthd-signin.png "OAuthd")

+Then the admin interface is available to your url / port set into config.js, at /admin.

 The first time you connect, the given login & pass will be registered as the admin user.
 If you lose it, you can reset the login with `node ./tools/login_reset.js` in the oauthd folder.

 Then you can include the generated js sdk from oauthd to use it on your sites.
 By example for a local test:
 `<script src="http://localhost:6284/download/latest/oauth.js"></script>`

-You may configure config.js in oauthd folder, to configure your ports, connection with redis, enable ssl etc.

-You can also write a config.local.js file that will overwrite existing fields of config.js.

-Then the admin interface is available to your url / port set into config.js, at /admin.

 ## Contributing & Licenses